 I’d be lying if I said that living in Bangkok was for everyone, but it definitely appeals to many different types.
 The most obvious reason to live in Bangkok would be if you work or study in Thailand, be that as an English teacher or Thai language student (respectively), or any other employment or education.
-Once the Covid situation fully normalizes, meanwhile, you might follow in my footsteps and live in Thailand as a digital nomad, leaving the country every 30-90 days (depending on your passport) for a “visa run.”
+One day, you might even follow in my footsteps and live in Thailand as a digital nomad, leaving the country every 30-90 days (depending on your passport) for a “visa run.”

 Is Bangkok Worth Visiting?

 Bangkok is absolutely worth visiting.
 As a former resident and long-time lover of Thailand’s capital, I obviously say this with some bias.
 However, even if you don’t come to love Bangkok as immediately as I did—how could I not, riding in on a motorbike as the city’s neon was lighting up for the night—I assure you that you will eventually adore it in an enduring way, and one wholly unique to you.

 Of course, your decision about how long to stay in Bangkok will affect your eventual feelings toward the city.
 I find that travelers who touch down in the capital and are either ambivalent about Bangkok or hate it end up softening by the time they come back after exploring Chiang Mai and Krabi.
 Likewise, I’ve found that I love Bangkok more (and in different ways) every time I come back.
 If you give the city a chance, I imagine this will also be true for you.

 How many days are enough in Bangkok?